-We model a slight contraction in the area of suitable climate for blanket bog since 6 ka in eastern Britain (Fig. 2).
-If this model result is correct, there should be areas of eastern Britain supporting relict blanket bog with no active peat formation.
+Britain supporting relict blanket bog with no active peat formation.
 Although peat initiation occurred in these areas between 4 and 2 ka (Fig. 4a), post-6 ka accumulation rates are low (Simmons and Innes, 1988) suggesting that conditions indeed became less favourable for peat growth.
-Peat growth may continue for some time on an established peat bog due to local edaphic and hydrological conditions, despite climate being unsuitable for peat initiation.
-The existence of relict peats is not susceptible to testing using only initiation dates and this prediction would need to be explicitly tested by field sampling for cessation or slowing of peat growth.
+Peat growth may continue for some time on an established peat bog due to local edaphic and hydrological conditions, despite climate Table 2.
+Region by region break down of percentage of (a) cores with basal dates younger than 6 ka (b) sites with basal dates exclusively younger than 6 ka (c) % gridcells that PeatStash predicts to have initiated after 6 ka when run with the pollen-based climate reconstructions.